-Similarly, a faculty member may not permit any use of generative AI for essay writing in one course, but that same faculty member may permit the use of generative AI in another course as an ideation or developmental tool for essay writing.
+Similarly, a faculty member may choose to prohibit all uses of generative AI for essay writing in one course.
+However, that same faculty may choose to permit the use of generative AI in another course for ideation or as a developmental tool for essay writing.